masonmedia-projects/warren-yen-portfolio/Readme.md

 ## HTML

-I've commented the code in both `index.html` (home page template) and `jaxxliberty.html` (detail page template) to show the copy/pastable components to add more content.
+I've commented the code in both `index.html` (home page template) and `jaxxliberty.html` + `Metric Dashboard` (detail page templates) to show the copy/pastable components to add more content.

+## Meta tags

+In the header are all your meta tags.
+Most of them are commented, but the key ones to change on each page are the:
+- title
+- description [really only necessary for SEO, not essential]

 ## Assets